Douglas College > Programs & Courses > Faculties > Science and Technology > Sport Science > Faculty > Luisa Giles

-Currently, Luisa is collaborating with colleagues from UBC, the University of the Fraser Valley and Georgia State University on research related to the health effects of air pollution, as well as the ergogenic effects of dietary supplementation on exercise performance.
+Currently, Luisa is collaborating with colleagues from the University of British Columbia, the University of the Fraser Valley, the University of Sao Paulo and the University of Washington on research related to the health effects of air pollution, as well as the ergogenic effects of dietary supplementation on exercise performance.

+Currently, Luisa is a member of the Robert Caton and David Bates air quality and heath scholarship committee and actively serves as a peer-reviewer for a number of academic journals.
 Luisa has served as a scientific advisor to the Clean Air Champions, and as a director for the BC Environmental and Occupations Health Research Network and the AllerGen Students and New Professionals Network.
 Luisa was formally a member of the technical committee for the for the Canadian Standards Agency on Residential Carbon Monoxide Alarming Devices, and the Federal, Provincial and Territorial Indoor Air Quality and Health group.
-Luisa has also served as a peer reviewer for a number of academic journals including: Medicine and Science in Sports and Exercise, European Journal of Sports Sciences, Applied Physiology Nutrition and Metabolism, Wilderness Medicine, Occupational and Environmental Medicine, Social Science and Medicine, International Journal of Environmental Research and Public Health, Biomedical and Environmental Health and Environmental Research.

-At Douglas College, Luisa is part of the research coordinator selection committee, the research and scholarly fund committee, the Science and Technology professional development day committee and the Open Douglas working group.
-In the Sport Science department, Luisa is part of the scholarship committee, the post probationary evaluation committee and the faculty and staff engagement committee.
+At Douglas College, Luisa is part of the research and scholarly fund committee, the Science and Technology professional development day committee, the Open Douglas working group and the grade appeals committee.
+In the Sport Science department, Luisa is part of the hiring selection committee, the scholarship committee and the post probationary evaluation committee.
+Formerly, Luisa served on the research coordinator selection committee.